Denoise to Track: Harnessing Video Diffusion Priors for Robust Correspondence: Introduction

 In this work, we propose \method{} (\textbf{He}ad-\textbf{F}requency \textbf{T}racker), a zero-shot point tracking framework that leverages the visual priors of pretrained video diffusion models.
-Our key insight is to build upon VDiT's head-wise functional specification and RoPE-shaped frequency inductive bias to maximize correspondence quality.
+Our key insight is to build upon VDiT's head-wise functional specialization and RoPE-shaped frequency inductive bias to maximize correspondence quality.
 We first extract discriminative features from real videos via a single denoising step.
 To maximize correspondence quality, we select the most effective attention head, since heads are the minimal functional units that carry diverse visual priors.
-We then apply frequency-aware feature selection to retain low-frequency components that stabilize correspondence while suppressing high-frequency noise.
-Our approach achieves superior performance as demonstrated in \cref{fig:teaser}.
+We then apply frequency-aware feature filtering to retain low-frequency components that stabilize correspondence while suppressing high-frequency noise.
+Trajectories are localized via soft-argmax, while query features are progressively updated to mitigate appearance drift over time.
+Our approach achieves superior performance as shown in \cref{fig:teaser}.

-In summary, our contributions are: \begin{itemize} \item We systematically analyze VDiT's attention heads, uncovering a cooperative specialization that supports robust zero-shot point tracking and provides insights for future video understanding tasks. \item We find that low-frequency components encode correspondence while high-frequency components encode positional information, motivating our frequency-aware feature selection strategy. \item We propose \method{}, a novel zero-shot point tracking framework that leverages pretrained VDiT.
+In summary, our contributions are: \begin{itemize} \item We perform a systematic analysis of the attention heads in VDiT, uncovering their cooperative specialization pattern that contributes to robust zero-shot point tracking.
+This offers key theoretical insights for future video understanding tasks based on VDiT.

+\item We provide a comprehensive analysis of the frequency composition of VDiT, revealing a complementary division between low-frequency correspondence cues and high-frequency positional signals, motivating our frequency-aware feature filtering strategy.

+\item We propose \method{}, a novel zero-shot point tracking framework that leverages pretrained VDiT.
 Our method achieves state-of-the-art performance across multiple benchmarks, providing a new paradigm for exploiting generative models in downstream perception tasks. \end{itemize}